indigo-sword/project-octopus/tentacle-web/README.md

 - The only way to interact with the classes is through the **API**.
 It is made of **endpoints** that can be accessed through **HTTP** requests.
 - Here we will document each endpoint of the API with its methods and parameters.
 Have in mind that when we write the name of a parameter in [brackets], it means that it is optional.

+- **NOTE**: If you want to interact with the API using some other language and don't want to learn flask in depth (like we had to do over here to interface it), check our Client's documentation on [our game's repo](https://github.com/indigo-sword/godot-3.5)

 - **User related endpoints**:

   | Endpoint         | Method | Parameters                       | Description                                | Needs Login? |